 Dr. Sut Sakchutchawarn, Kean University, NJ

 In business competition, entrepreneurial small third-party logistics providers extend their customer bases through superior performance.
 Today’s competition is more fiercely than the past.
 Competitive pressure and technological change force small business firms to change the way they do business.
 The third-party logistics (3PL) industry continues to be very dynamic.
 The use of the small third-party logistics providers by large international firms has expanded steadily, and the services process has become more sophisticated and complicated.
 This paper addresses the impact of Uniform Customs and Practice 600 imposed by the International Chamber of Commerce, information technology usage, and knowledge management on small third-party logistics providers including causes of the use of those services, customer satisfaction, delivery performance, and financial benefit.
 The findings from this study could be a potential contribution for business community success in the future.
 In the turbulent business environment, the dynamic advantage of competition could be the factor that shape strategic interactions and often determine which entrepreneurial small business succeed.
 To gain today market shares is more competitive than yesterday.
 Competitive advantage is the firm’s ability gained through attributes and resources to perform at a higher level than others in the same industry or market.
 Technological change, knowledge management, and rule and regulation force international firms to change the way they do business.
 The competition and outsourcing put tremendous pressure on production cost, logistics system, and supply chain to deliver the goods as quickly as possible at the lowest cost.
-Another factor to determinant of entrepreneurial small business success is the role of the logistics services in ensuring the smooth flow of services, materials, finished products and information throughout a company’s financial gain.
-In the past decade, the discrepancy of transport chain creates an urgent need for efficient integration of operations, information and logistics procedure.

 The Integration of Management Practices and Organizational Structure into Student Group Projects